JuicedBakker/telegram-crypto-signal-parser/README.md

 - [x] Parse symbols / (entry, target, stop loss)
 - [ ] Write more in depth documentation.
 - [ ] Add Telegram / discord integration
-- [ ] Add front-end for ease of use.
+- [ ] Adding a frontend/UI for easier usage
 - [ ] Add Binance integration for automated trading.

 See the [open issues](https://github.com/JuicedBakker/crypto-signal-parser/issues) for a full list of proposed features (and known issues).